Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 23.31.18 UTC
+- WIB: Minggu, 9 November 2025 00.23.40 UTC
-- WITA: Minggu, 9 November 2025 00.31.18 UTC
+- WITA: Minggu, 9 November 2025 01.23.40 UTC
-- WIT: Minggu, 9 November 2025 01.31.18 UTC
+- WIT: Minggu, 9 November 2025 02.23.40 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude